Vepnar/ImageClasher/README.md

 # ImageClasher (PoC)
 Attempt hash collision in images to trigger anti-virus warnings.
 The idea behind this script is to generate false positives which could be send over electron based chat applications.

 This probably doesn't work with modern antivirus software.
-Since they don't just compare hashes of different files but probably also apply other algorihms to prevent false positives.
+Since they don't just compare hashes of different files but probably also apply other algorithms to prevent false positives.

 ## Why?
 1. Seeing if it is possible and might scare some friends.
 There is no harm using this application.
 I also didn't succeed generating a hash collision even though I have a large MD5 hash table.